22 Outstanding Pictures of Owls That You Need to See

 Branching Out

 “My husband spotted this great gray owl while we were sitting on our cabin deck in western Wyoming.
 The owl seems so obvious when looking at this photo but in the wilderness surrounding our cabin, it just blended in with the tree and was extremely difficult to spot.
-I just loved that the owl sat on this little branch and watched us for about 10 minutes before swooping over us to go deeper into the forest,” says Kitty Drean.
+I just loved that the owl sat on this little branch and watched us for about 10 minutes before swooping over us to go deeper into the forest,” says reader Kitty Drean.

 screech owl